 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-At Million Mile Secrets, one thing is abundantly clear – we love the challenge of figuring out how to travel for free by collecting credit card points.
+At MMS, one thing is abundantly clear – we love the challenge of figuring out how to travel for free by collecting credit card points.

 For example, my top three very favorite credit card perks include: